hoogenbj/countary/docs/bank_statements.md

 2. OFX 2.x (Tested with Capitec Bank statements)**
 3. CSV (RMB Private Bank/First National Bank)
 4. CSV (Bank Zero)*
+5. CSV (Bank Zero Transaction History)***
-5. CSV (Capitec Bank)
+6. CSV (Capitec Bank)

 *To import the Bank Zero statement, first convert the monthly Excel sheet mailed to you by the bank to .csv format.
 **Unfortunately the *OFX 2.x* statement for Capitec is flawed: the balance is wrong.
 At least this was the case at the time of testing.
 Better use the CSV version.
+***The transaction history is available from the app.
+When you click the balance on an account tile to view your account activity the icon for the transaction history appears at top right.
+It looks like a spreadsheet with an "X" superimposed.

 The banks mentioned are banks in South Africa and the CSV formats will likely not work for any other bank.
 However, as long as your bank supports exporting of banks statements in either OFX 1.x or OFX 2.x formats, you should be able to use Countary!
 If you experience any issues with importing of bank statements, follow the guidance on [troubleshooting](trouble.markdown).

 Ensure that exporting is done regularly enough that there is sufficient overlap between statements so that no transactions are skipped.
 Countary will detect duplicate transactions